Effective perturbation theory for linear operators: Introduction

 Let $\fX$ be a real or complex Banach space and denote by $\mathbb{K}$ the field of scalars and by $\BX$ the space of bounded linear operator acting on $\fX$, endowed with the operator norm.
 Given an operator $\op{L}_0\in\BX$,\footnote{The case of a closed operator can be treated similarly using the graph norm on its domain.} it is a natural and old set of problems to ask how its spectral properties change under perturbation, i.e. when one considers $\op{L}=\op{L}_0+\op{M}$ where $\op{M}$ is small in operator norm.
 A particularly important question with many applications, for example in the study of Markov chains and of transfer operators of dynamical systems, is the analytic dependency of a simple, isolated eigenvalue with the perturbation.

 This question is often considered for ``Gâteaux'' perturbations, i.e. of the form $t\mapsto \op{L}_t$, $t\in(-\varepsilon,\varepsilon)$ and in a purely asymptotic form.
-At least in some fields, authors often refer to the book of Kato \cite{Kato} (see also \cite{DS}), without using the quantitative statements that are present there (mostly in the finite-dimension chapters, but with possible extension to Banach spaces).
-Kato uses contour integrals, as introduced by Sz.-Nagy \cite{Sz.-Nagy} but it has been noticed by Rosenbloom \cite{Rosenbloom} that one can use the implicit function theorem to easily obtain similar results.
-Our goal will be to obtain effective statements, which are ``Fréchet'' rather than ``Gâteaux''.
+At least in some fields, authors often refer to the book of Kato \cite{Kato} (see also \cite{DS}), without using the quantitative statements that are present there (written in the finite-dimension chapters, but adaptable to infinite-dimensional spaces).
+Kato uses contour integrals, as introduced by Sz.-Nagy \cite{Sz.-Nagy} but it has been noticed by Rosenbloom \cite{Rosenbloom} that one can use the implicit function theorem to easily obtain similar results, and this will serve as a starting point.

-We shall distinguish two types of quantitative statements: one can estimate the allowable size of a perturbation below which an analytic simple isolated eigenvalue is ensured (\emph{radius estimate}), or bound the variations or the iterated derivatives of the eigenvalue and other eigendata (\emph{regularity estimates}).
-Radius estimate are present in various works, we refer to \cite{Baumgartel}, notably page 322, for an account which is about as complete as we could give; more recent references are \cite{Farid} and \cite{Nair}.
-Regularity estimates are much less common, the main ones we know of being in \cite{Rosenbloom} (Corollary 1a.); they are quite involved and insufficient for some applications (see e.g. Remark \ref{rema:BE}).
+We shall distinguish two types of quantitative statements: one can estimate the allowable size of a perturbation below which an analytic simple isolated eigenvalue is ensured (\emph{radius estimates}), or bound the variations or the iterated derivatives of the eigenvalue and other eigendata (\emph{regularity estimates}).
+Radius estimate are present in various works.
+We refer to \cite{Baumgartel}, notably page 322, for an account which is about as complete as we could give; more recent references are \cite{Farid} and \cite{Nair}.
+Regularity estimates are much less common, the only one I know of being in \cite{Rosenbloom} (Corollary 1a.); it is quite involved and insufficient for some applications (see e.g. Remark \ref{rema:BE}).